NeoGeographyToolkit/StereoPipeline/docs/bundle_adjustment.rst

      --num-matches-from-disp-triplets 10000

 to create dense and uniformly distributed interest points with desired density (the latter creates a .match file that needs to be copied to the name ``bundle_adjust`` expects).
-This option also ensures that if three images are present, and stereo is invoked on the first and second image, and then on the second and the third, followed by interest point generation, many interest points will be triplets, that is, the same feature will often will be identified in all three images, which can be a very good constraint on bundle adjustment later.
+This option also ensures that if three images are present, and ``parallel_stereo`` is invoked on the first and second image, and then on the second and the third, followed by interest point generation, many interest points will be triplets, that is, the same feature will often will be identified in all three images, which can be a very good constraint on bundle adjustment later.

 If the interest points are good and the mean intersection error is acceptable, but this error shows an odd nonlinear pattern, that means it